Skip to Content

 • To better control sheen levels.

-Control Sheen
+Sheen Control

 The final sanding grit determines the sheen level of Odie’s Oil.